GuiPimenta-Dev/lambda-forge-docs/docs/examples/page5.md

 }'
 ```

-The endpoint returns a status code of 201.
-Now, let's use the same credentials to sign in:
+The endpoint exclusively returns a status code of 201.

+However, if we navigate to the `Prod-Auth` Table on the Dynamo DB console, we'll notice that the password stored isn't simply `12345678`, but rather a significantly lengthy hash string:

+`AQICAHinYrMBzzQKgEowcHc4llDo3C5gg+cRawehAsWTMZ24iwEvX3NrQs9oYi0hD2YnB28hAAAAZjBkBgkqhkiG9w0BBwagVzBVAgEAMFAGCSqGSIb3DQEHATAeBglghkgBZQMEAS4wEQQMEeMCuyCVk4C+Nr4OAgEQgCOEKlx01+tGfqKTNXSktApuxUI31EnwzLt7GdW0wdXrT+Yu+A==`

+This showcases the robustness of the security measures in place to safeguard passwords.

+Now, let's utilize the same credentials to log in:

 ```
 curl --request POST \